bkellerlab/molecularRotationalGrids/README.md

 as a python package (following installation described above) and work with all provided modules.
 Documentation of all modules is available online
 [via ReadTheDocs](https://molgri.readthedocs.io/en/main/).

+## Citation

+If this repository has helped you, please cite the following publication:

+Zupan, Hana, Frederick Heinz, and Bettina G. Keller.
+"Grid-based state space exploration for molecular binding."
+Canadian Journal of Chemistry (2022)

+arXiv preprint available at: [https://arxiv.org/abs/2211.00566](https://arxiv.org/abs/2211.00566)